cwag-gh/pywebedit/README.md

 - https://ggame.readthedocs.io/en/latest/introduction.html
 - https://waelyasmina.net/articles/pixi-js-tutorial-for-complete-beginners/
 - Add autosave?
-- Fix bug: If example fails to load, incorrectly states that it wasn't encoded by pywebedit
 - Add [indentation markers](https://github.com/replit/codemirror-indentation-markers)
 - Don't add the stdlib if the python doesn't require it
 - Consider using brython's browser.widgets.menu to make more complex menu interfaces
-- Fix issue where mismatched tags in the body section will screw up code generation.
-Need to parse it?

 New example order:
 - hello